 - Heart valve disease

+Do you know the stages of a heart attack?
 When a coronary artery becomes blocked (usually by a blood clot), an area of heart tissue loses its blood supply.
 This reduction of blood can quickly damage and/or kill heart tissue, so quick treatments in an emergency department and/or catheterization suite are necessary to reduce the loss of heart tissue.
 Loss of heart tissue due to a blockage can cause symptoms such as chest pain, shortness of breath, weakness, and even death.
 Quick treatments have reduced the number of deaths from heart attacks in recent years.
 About 790,000 people suffer from heart attacks in the U.S. each year.

 - Chest pain (may spread to the back, neck, arms and/or jaw)